-I stepped outside to take the air, but stopped short when I heard A squeaking cry, as issues from a wounded, bleeding bird— Or rather, not from fowl at all, but from an injured bat; The wingéd mouse, the flying shrew, the aviating rat.
+I stepped outside to take the air, but stopped short when I heard A squeaking cry, as issues from a wounded, bleeding bird— Or rather, from no bird at all, but from an injured bat; The wingéd mouse, the flying shrew, the aviating rat.
 The sound came from the corner of the garden, past the gate.
 I went inside to fetch my coat—we've had a chill of late.
 Beraimented, I crept along.
 The batlike wail grew near.
 On garden path I crept, until the screeching filled my ear.
 And ... what found I?
 A broken bird?
 A bat, brought down to ground?
 'Twas neither thing that drew me there by way of eerie sound.
 I took a knee to do some work.
-The squealing went away.
+The squeaking went away.
 No longer will that broken sprinkler keen like dying prey!

 2020-07-24: Only five months after writing this poem did I learn that shrews are in one order of animals, bats in another, and mice and rats in a third.
 I love line 4, but if I can change it to match biology, I will.
 In the meantime, please don't base any scientific research on this poem.